 Regensburg Bavaria, Germany Travel Guide

-Regensburg occupies a strategic location at the northernmost bend of the Danube River, where the Regen River flows into it.
+Regensburg fills a strategic location at the northernmost bend of the Danube River, where the Regen River flows into it.
 This position, where the Bavarian Forest meets the fertile plains, contributed to its historical significance as a trade hub.
 The metropolis forms the center of the Upper Palatinate region (Oberpfalz) in Bavaria, southern Germany.

 Regensburg boasts a history stretching back to Roman times.
 In 179 AD, the Roman emperor Marcus Aurelius established Castra Regina, a legionary fortress, at this place.
 Remnants of this Roman past, including the Porta Praetoria, stay visible in the city center.